prudak/TeamSpeak-AU/README.md

 TeamSpeak-AutoUpdate

 Prerequisites of this ShellScript:
-	1. Is actually installed TeamSpeak server
+	1. Is currently installed TeamSpeak server
-	2. Created folder in /tmp/ --> /tmp/teamspeak/
-	3. Before Update please backup all files of your server (For Sure)
+	2. Before Update please backup all files of your server (For Sure)

+# Future Releases
+Auto Backup of Currently installation